Speakers

 Robert M. Califf, MD

-Professor, Medicine, Duke University School of Medicine, United States
+Instructor, Medicine, Duke University School of Medicine, United States

 Dr. Robert Califf is an Adjunct Professor of Medicine at Duke University and a practicing cardiologist.
 He served as FDA Commissioner (2016–2017) and Deputy Commissioner for Medical Products and Tobacco.
 At Duke, he was Vice Chancellor for Clinical and Translational Research and founding director of the Duke Clinical Research Institute.
 A globally recognized expert in cardiovascular medicine and clinical research, he has over 1,200 peer-reviewed publications.
 Dr. Califf is a member of the National Academy of Medicine and has served on numerous FDA and NIH advisory boards.
 He co-founded the Clinical Trials Transformation Initiative and led several national research infrastructure programs.

-Delese Mimi Darko, MBA, RPh, RAC
+Delese Mimi Darko, PhD, MBA, RPh, RAC

-Andrej Segec, MPharm, MS
+Andrej Segec, MPharm, MSc

 Scientific Administrator, European Medicines Agency, Netherlands

 Andrej Segec is a pharmacist by training (Comenius University, Bratislava, Slovakia) with an MSc in Epidemiology (London School of Hygiene and Tropical Medicine, London, UK).
-He has worked for the European Medicines Agency since 2008, in pharmacovigilance/signal management, monitoring of the EMA pharmacovigilance system, in surveillance and epidemiology, as committee manager for the operations of the Pharmacovigilance Risk Assessment Committee (PRAC) and as a risk management specialist for anti-infective therapies and vaccines during the COVID-19 pandemic.Currently, Andrej’s focus is on the generation and use of RWE in regulatory decision making and the establishment of the DARWIN EU®.
+He has worked for the European Medicines Agency since 2008, in pharmacovigilance/signal management, monitoring of the EMA pharmacovigilance system, in surveillance and epidemiology, as committee manager for the operations of the Pharmacovigilance Risk Assessment Committee (PRAC) and as a risk management specialist for anti-infective therapies and vaccines during the COVID-19 pandemic.Currently, Andrej’s focus is on the generation and use of RWE in regulatory decision making and the establishment and operation of the DARWIN EU® network.

 Javier Waksman, MD